Jason2Brownlee/AuthoritySite/README.md

 I used to direct people to my goodreads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site) and [writing shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=writing), but it is too hard to navigate.

+**Remember**: Reading books without changing behavior or taking action is procrastination.
+Start then read.

 ## Thesis

 I focused on technical writing for developers.